Table of Contents

 - Money for short- and medium-term goals.
 In addition to your rainy day fund, it's important to have money saved for short- or medium-term goals, such as a wedding or a down payment on a new home.
 While saving 20% or more of the property's value isn't always essential to making a purchase, it can help to prevent you from having to take out mortgage insurance, which can help to keep your monthly payments more manageable.

+While everyone's circumstances vary, a good rule of thumb is to save an amount equal to your annual salary by 30th birthday.
 Those who are significantly behind that mark may have to increase their savings rate to catch up.

 Investing Early Matters